 I can do the same thing with EQ.

 However, if you only want to turn a few frequencies down occasionally, a de-esser is a much more practical choice.
 Do be careful though, as you don’t want to squeeze the good high end out of the track.
+This is one of those things that you want to try to fix in the mix, if possible.
+There's a lot of great de-essing plugins out there to chose from, but with mastering you want to be sure to have a plugin that's really transparent.

 The Weiss DEES is the Top Mastering De-esser For Taming Harsh Frequencies